anlandou/Python/README.md

 # Python
 Learning and Mastering Python

-Here you will find notes and code snippets that I've learned in a python tutorial.
+Here you will find notes and code snippets of topics that I've learned in a python tutorial.